Nevada County Truck Accident Lawyers

 Underride

-Underride collisions are among the most deadly types of truck accidents.
+Underride collisions are among the most severe types of truck accidents.
 They happen when a smaller vehicle runs into the back of a truck and gets wedged underneath the back end.
 These collisions often end in fatalities.

 Common Causes Of Truck Accidents In Nevada County

-- Driver fatigue – Truck drivers are legally required to get sufficient rest for long-haul journeys.
+- Driver Fatigue — Truck drivers are legally required to get sufficient rest for long-haul journeys.
 However, some negligent companies pressure them to continue driving despite fatigue.
 This leads to compromised decision-making and increased accident risks.

-- Speeding and overtaking – Because of the pressure to meet tight deadlines, a truck driver might drive faster than what’s appropriate for a vehicle of that size or maybe faster than is suitable for the road conditions.
+- Speeding and Overtaking — Because of the pressure to meet tight deadlines, a truck driver might drive faster than what’s appropriate for a vehicle of that size or maybe faster than is suitable for the road conditions.
 If a driver thinks they might lose their job if goods aren’t delivered at a certain time, they’re more likely to speed to get there.
 That might mean speeding right up behind a small passenger car.

-- Poor training and maintenance – There are regulations and requirements for how many hours of training a driver must take in order to drive a commercial vehicle.
+- Poor Training and Maintenance — There are regulations and requirements for how many hours of training a driver must take in order to drive a commercial vehicle.
 Yet some drivers manage to get on the road without meeting those requirements.

-- Improper cargo loading – Each load has to adhere to specific weight, size, length, width, and height limits.
+- Improper Cargo Loading — Each load has to adhere to specific weight, size, length, width, and height limits.
 If the truck is carrying hazardous materials, there are even stricter regulations for how it must be handled.

-Determining Liability In Nevada County Truck Accidents
+Establishing Liability In Nevada County Truck Accidents

-- Breach of duty – As soon as the defendant is shown to have owed a duty of care, it is necessary to establish that the defendant breached that duty.
+- Breach of Duty — As soon as the defendant is shown to have owed a duty of care, it is necessary to establish that the defendant breached that duty.
 When a big rig operator falls asleep behind the wheel, they violate their responsibility to operate safely and responsibly.

 - Causation — Once a breach of duty has been established, you must prove that the breach caused you harm.
 An accident involving a truck is a straightforward case to meet, as the wreck will likely result in damages and losses.

-- Damages – Upon establishing causation, it is necessary to calculate economic and noneconomic damages.
+- Damages — Upon establishing causation, it is necessary to calculate economic and non-economic damages.
 Among them are medical bills, lost wages, future medical treatment, and pain and suffering.

 Statute Of Limitations For Filing Truck Accident Claims In Nevada County

 The statute of limitations is a legal time limit used to determine when you are allowed to pursue action for a civil claim.
-In California, the time limit is two years from the date of the injury.
+In California, the time limit is generally two years from the date of the injury.

 For property damage only, you have three years from the date of your truck accident.
-Meanwhile, a road defect claim must be submitted to the government within six months of discovering the defect.
+Meanwhile, a road defect claim must be submitted to the appropriate government agency within six months of discovering the defect.

 Available Compensation For Truck Accidents In Nevada County